A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Lab Setup Guide/README.md

 ## Planning Phase

 First, we build the network architecture for the lab environment using [Draw.io](https://www.drawio.com/).
-This includes creating a detailed network diagram outlining the Active Directory Security Lab's structure, components, and connections.
+This includes creating a detailed network diagram outlining the lab's structure, components, and connections.
 The diagram helps visualize how different elements interact, ensuring a well-organized setup for testing and security exercises.

 - [Network Diagram](https://github.com/A9u3ybaCyb3r/Adaptive-Threat-Detection-and-Incident-Response-Lab/blob/main/Lab%20Setup%20Guide/ATDIR%20Lab%20Network%20Diagram.drawio.pdf)